 We wanted to create a list of possible assistance available for you in this time of need.

 1. Talk to your employer.

 Ask them about the Government Wage Subsidy scheme.
 There might be financial support from the Government's Wage Subsidy and Leave Payment scheme available to eligible workers.
-Your employer can apply for this support here.

 2. Self-employed or sole-trader?